Gluon Gravitational $ D$-Form Factor: The $\sigma$-Meson as a Dilaton Confronted with Lattice Data II: Introduction

 as proposed in \cite{Gell-Mann:1969rik}, verified in~\cite{DelDebbio:2021xwu} using dispersion theory and the effective theory in~\cite{Zwicky:2023fay}.

 In QCD, which exhibits renormalisation group flow, we do not expect conformality at all scales.
-It is, however, logically possible that the trace of the energy-momentum tensor vanishes in the soft limit
+It is, however, logically possible that as the quark masses are sent to zero that the trace of the energy-momentum tensor